 Analysis of early data from both China and the U.S. shows that high blood pressure is the most commonly shared pre-existing condition among those hospitalized, affecting between 30% to 50% of people who came to hospitals with coronavirus had high blood pressure or another health condition like cancer, diabetes, or lung disease.
-In Italy, more than 99% of people who've died from the virus had one of these conditions -- and 76% of them had high blood pressure.
+In Italy, a report said that more than 99% of people who had died from the virus had one of these conditions -- and 76% of them had high blood pressure.

-People with high blood pressure are also slightly more likely to die from coronavirus.
-Their risk is about 6% higher than the overall population.
+Other research shows that people with high blood pressure are also slightly more likely to die from coronavirus.
+Their risk is about twice as high as that of the overall population.

 What's the Link?

 A weaker immune system is one reason people with high blood pressure and other health problems are at higher risk for coronavirus.
 Long-term health conditions and aging weaken your immune system so it's less able to fight off the virus.
 Nearly two-thirds of people over 60 have high blood pressure.